-Yoga teacher ethics are an extremely complex issue.
+Yoga teacher ethics and relationships with students are an extremely complex issue.
 What if you met your soul mate in your classroom?
 If you are faithfully married, then the moral guidelines are simple, but what about single teachers who meet single students?
-If a student is married, that is also a simple matter of avoiding a real bad situation.
-However, is it right for a single teacher to date a single student?
+If a student is married, that is also a simple matter of avoiding a really bad situation.
+However, is it suitable for a single teacher to date a single student?

 As a yoga teacher, the demographics of your students vary considerably.
 Perhaps you teach an early morning class, dominated by senior citizens, or maybe you have a weekly session with the local basketball team.
 No matter what other students you teach, it’s inevitable that your classes will be filled with attractive, flexible, and friendly students.
 Having an interest in your yoga students is inevitable, but what you do with those feelings is an important part of an ethical practice.